 Creative Happy Hour

-Join us for a creative experience in South Loop!
+Join us for a fun, free, creative experience in South Loop!

 Wednesday, September 26, 5 - 7 PM

 Bloomington Central Station Park, 8100 33rd Ave S, Bloomington, MN 55425

 - Live salsa music, & dance instruction from Malamanya

 - Food trucks, cash bar, free hot chocolate and dessert table (while supplies last)

 - Free make-and-take activities, table tennis and games